makezurich/makezurich-hardware-intro/README.md

 # #MakeZurich hardware intro
-Hello, this is some of the hardware available at [MakeZurich.ch](http://makezurich.ch/).
+Introducing some of the hardware available at [MakeZurich.ch](http://makezurich.ch/).

 Found a bug or have a question?
 [Submit an issue](../../issues).